Ernest Bryson

-Robert Ernest Bryson (30 March 1867 – 16 April 1942) was a Scottish composer and organist who spent most of his life in Birkenhead, England, working as a cotton merchant in Liverpool.
+Robert Ernest Bryson (30 March 1867 – 16 April 1942) was a Scottish composer and organist who spent much of his life in Oxton, Cheshire, England, working as a cotton merchant in Liverpool.
 He was the founder-chairman and later President of the Rodewald Concert Society in Liverpool.

-Family background
+Early life and education

 Robert Ernest Bryson (known as a composer more often as just Ernest Bryson), was born in Milton, Glasgow, Scotland on 30 March 1867 and died 16 April 1942 in St Briavels, Gloucestershire.
-He was the only son of Robert Bryson (1831–1886), a cotton merchant, and Margaret Bryson (née Young, 1839–1936), but was brought to Tranmere, Birkenhead (then part of Cheshire, England) at an early age.
-He appears to have lived much of his life at what became the family home, 1 Chetwynd Road, Oxton, Cheshire (now part of Birkenhead, Wirral), where he remained with his three sisters, Jessie Frew Bryson (1862–1954), Sarah Ferguson Bryson (1864–1932) and Margaret Edith Bryson (Medical Missionary, 1865–1950) after their fathers’ death.
-He purchased Yew Tree Cottage at St Briavels, Gloucestershire, in 1907 as a country residence and was registered there as a voter from 1910, but does not appear to have lived there until he retired in 1942.
+He was the only son of Robert Bryson (1831–1886), a cotton merchant, and Margaret Bryson (née Young, 1839–1936).
+At an early age, he was brought to Tranmere, Birkenhead (then part of Cheshire, England) by his parents, along with his three sisters.
+Bryson was educated at Birkenhead School (1877–81).

+He purchased Yew Tree Cottage at St Briavels, Gloucestershire, in 1907 as a country residence and was registered there as a voter from 1910.
 He, and his three sisters all died there unmarried, along with their widowed mother.

-Early years

-Bryson was educated at Birkenhead School (1877–81) where he is thought that he obtained much of his musical education, although this may have been extra curricula as the school records show that he was only studying Greek, Latin and French in his final year.
-No record has been found indicating that he went on to any sort of higher education, but it was another three years before he commenced his apprenticeship.

-Professional career
+Career

 Bryson joined his father's firm of Bryson, Cooper & Co, cotton brokers, of Liverpool as an apprentice at the age of 17.
 He became a partner on his father's death.

-Musical career

-Very little information about Ernest Bryson's musical life is currently available.
-He has not been included in Grove's dictionary of music since 1954.
-Eaglefield-Hull (Source 2) is only available in specialist libraries.
-Scottish Composers (Source 4) only mentions his opera and symphonies.
-Most of the information we have comes from obituaries which are not always reliable.
+In 1893 he was elected to the board of the Liverpool Cotton Association but resigned after only a few weeks for no known reason.

-Bryson appears to have studied music with William H. Hunt, a local music teacher, along with Hunt's nephews, Frederic and Ernest Austin who both became composers, much neglected after their death.
-He was organist of Christ Church, Birkenhead and St Saviour Church, Oxton and spent most of his spare time in composition.
+Bryson studied music with W. H. Hunt, a local music teacher, along with Hunt's nephews, Frederic and Ernest Austin who both became composers.
+He was organist of Christ Church, Birkenhead, St Saviour's Church, Oxton and later at St Mary the Virgin, St Briavels, Gloucestershire.
+He was also a composer.